 The drop was rough, but it always was.
 Essentially, the LOTOC’s dropships did exactly what the name implied.
 They dropped from the base of the station and relied on gravity for their acceleration.
 Small jets fired to correct path and angle of descent, allowing the craft to either glide to its target or to flatten out and “take off” just inside the atmosphere.
 They could be anywhere in the world in a couple of hours or even mere minutes.

 The dust cloud was considerable given the size of the object.
 The thirteen Rangers occupied the cargo area at the underside of the ship’s aft.
 It was really nothing more than a densely packed metal box with jump seats mounted to the walls.
 Below their seat, their pack was locked in place and beside them, their primary weapon allowing them to move as soon as they hit the ground.
 The ship’s turbulent drop from the upper atmosphere leveled out as the pilots brought them onto target.

 “Bravo team,” Palmer’s voice sounded inside the soldiers’ helmets.
 “The area will have to be monitored until all this shit settles.
 I want you all to stay here while I take Alpha to look for survivors.
-We’ll radio back in two hour increments.
+We’ll radio back in two-hour increments.
 VLF transmissions should remain functional.
-We’re going to move northwest toward the river.
-As soon as you regain contact with LOTOC, I want to hear about it.
+We’re going to move northwest towards the river.
+As soon as you regain contact with LOTOC I want to hear about it.
 Alpha, let’s move out.”